Kyber Network (KNC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kyber Network Price Prediction for 2025–2050

-According to your Kyber Network price prediction, the value of KNC is expected to change by 238.64%, reaching a price of 1.2769USD by 2050.
+According to your Kyber Network price prediction, the value of KNC is expected to change by 238.64%, reaching a price of 1.2173USD by 2050.

 Short Term Kyber Network Price Prediction For Today, Tomorrow, This Week, and 30 Days